-Vide Finance Bill 2023, to be effective from a date to be notified, the definition of "online information and database access or retrieval services" has been modified.
+Vide Finance Bill 2023, to be effective from 1st October, 2023, the definition of "online information and database access or retrieval services" has been modified.
 After the amendment, the only condition to check for satisfaction of OIDAR is that the supplies are impossible to ensure in absence of IT.
 Without checking for automation or minimum human intervention, the supplies would be classified as OIDAR if they cannot be supplied without the assistance of information technology.
 Therefore, the scope of such OIDAR services seems to have been significantly expanded.
-Whether the scope of OIDAR would now cover every supply which happens over IT (irrespective of the involvement of human intervention) would have to be examined and awaits clarification once it becomes effective.
+Whether the scope of OIDAR would now cover every supply which happens over IT (irrespective of the involvement of human intervention) would have to be examined and awaits clarification.